multitudes/portfolio/README.md

 # iOS Apps
 ## GetFollowers
-GetFollowers is a take home project iOS app created during the Sean Allen's tutorial.
+GetFollowers is a typical take home project iOS app created during the Sean Allen's tutorial.

-Using the GitHub API, it displays the followers of an user, allowing to save favorites and visit the profile website of selected users.
+Using the GitHub API, it is built 100% with programmatic UI without storyboards.
+It displays the followers of an user, allowing to save favorites and visit the profile website of selected users.

 <p align="center">
   <img src="images/GetFollowers/GetFollowers1.png" width="230"  title="GetFollowers">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;